dsonoda/Curriculum-Vitae/README.md

 * **Twitter**: [@d5ono](https://twitter.com/d5ono)

 ## SUMMARY
-* 11 months of experience in development of data analysis & visualization application & recommendation engine by machine learning.
+* 1 years of experience in development of data analysis & visualization application & recommendation engine by machine learning.
 * 10+ years of experience in development of web contents management system and project management.

 ## SKILLS